lndgalante/codewars-katas/README.md

 Solutions with tests, tips and tutorials for <a href="https://www.codewars.com">Codewars</a> katas.
 Almost every kata has a long solution and a shorter one, IMHO a long descriptive solution it's preferred over a cryptic one-liner, unless it's understandable for your entire team.

+### Disclaimer

+- Codewarriors are strongly encouraged not to look at your solutions to Kata until they have completed it themselves or at least took the time to think about their own approaches

+* Codewarriors should not submit your solutions as their own

+- You will not be accepting contributions of any form to this repo

+* Creating a repository like this is discouraged by Codewars

 ### Vocabulary